ADA-XiaoYao/awesome-Alfadi/README.md

 #### Specialized Tools for SRC/Bug Bounty

 - **Reconnaissance Automation**
-    - [ReconFTW](https://github.com/six2dez/reconftw) - A popular tool that automates the entire reconnaissance process by running a curated set of tools.
-    - [Osmedeus](https://github.com/j3ssie/osmedeus) - An automated offensive security workflow for reconnaissance and vulnerability scanning.
-    - [Amass](https://github.com/owasp-amass/amass) - The go-to tool for in-depth subdomain enumeration and network mapping.
-    - [Subfinder](https://github.com/projectdiscovery/subfinder) - A fast passive subdomain enumeration tool, often a core part of any recon workflow.
 - **Live Host & Web Technology Discovery**
-    - [Httpx](https://github.com/projectdiscovery/httpx) - A fast and multi-purpose HTTP toolkit for probing for live web servers.
-    - [Naabu](https://github.com/projectdiscovery/naabu) - A fast port scanner designed to be used with other tools in a pipeline.
 - **Vulnerability Discovery**
-    - [Nuclei](https://github.com/projectdiscovery/nuclei) - A template-based scanner that is extremely popular for quickly checking for thousands of known vulnerabilities.
-    - [FFUF (Fuzz Faster U Fool)](https://github.com/ffuf/ffuf) - A fast web fuzzer used for discovering hidden directories, files, and parameters.
-    - [ParamSpider](https://github.com/devanshbatham/ParamSpider) - A tool for mining parameters from web archives, useful for finding potential vulnerabilities like XSS or open redirects.
-    - [Gau (Get All URLs)](https://github.com/lc/gau) - Fetches all known URLs for a given domain from various sources, expanding the attack surface.
 - **Data Handling & Workflow**
-    - [Interlace](https://github.com/codingo/Interlace) - A tool for easily multithreading other command-line tools, speeding up large-scale scanning.
-    - [Anew](https://github.com/tomnomnom/anew) - A tool to append unique lines from stdin to a file, perfect for managing recon data.
-    - [Gf](https://github.com/tomnomnom/gf) - A wrapper around `grep` that uses patterns to find potential vulnerabilities in source code or HTTP responses.

 #### Methodology & Report Writing

 - [How to write a good vulnerability report](https://www.hackerone.com/blog/how-write-good-vulnerability-report) - Guidance from HackerOne on writing effective reports.
 - [Vulnerability-Report-Templates](https://github.com/julesontheroad/vulnerability-report-templates) - A collection of templates for writing vulnerability reports.
 - [Business Logic Vulnerabilities](https://github.com/IcyApril/Awesome-Business-Logic-Vulnerability) - Resources focused on finding business logic flaws, which are often high-impact in SRC programs.
-- [PayloadsAllTheThings](https://github.com/swisskyrepo/PayloadsAllTheThings) - An essential resource for finding the right payload for almost any web vulnerability.
 - [Public-Bug-Bounty-Reports](https://github.com/arkadiyt/bounty-targets-data) - A repository of publicly disclosed bug bounty reports for learning and inspiration.

 ---